 Choose Your Favorite Guava Variety!

-As you can see, guava is an interesting plant.
-Not only does it vary in color, shape, or taste, but it also has some unique “relatives”.
-Not to mention, the fruit contains numerous vitamins and minerals that are beneficial to health.
+As you can see, guava is an interesting plant, with a lot of diversity in color, shape, and taste, not to mention that the fruit contains numerous vitamins and minerals that are beneficial to health.
 Remember to add it to your daily diet.

 By the way, have you finished choosing your favorite variety yet?
 Tell me your choice in the comments.
 And don’t forget to share this article widely to let your friends know more about amazing fruit.